opentok/OpenTok-Ruby-SDK/sample/Broadcast/README.md

 # OpenTok Broadcasting Sample for Ruby

-This is a simple demo app that shows how you can use the OpenTok Java SDK to broadcast sessions and how to stop them, change the layout of the broadcast and/or the streams within.
+This is a simple demo app that shows how you can use the OpenTok Ruby SDK to broadcast sessions and how to stop them, change the layout of the broadcast and/or the streams within.

 ## Running the App